Bior-Majok/alu_regex-data-extraction-Bior-Majok/README.md

 Testing

-The project includes comprehensive test cases covering:
+The project includes comprehensive test cases for:

 Valid formats for each data type